Tyrrrz/CliFx/Readme.md

 - Provides comprehensive and colorful auto-generated help text
 - Highly testable and easy to debug
 - Comes with built-in analyzers to help catch common mistakes
-- Targets .NET Framework 4.5+ and .NET Standard 2.0+
+- Targets .NET Standard 2.0+
 - No external dependencies

 ## Screenshots